Adhesive Application - Art&Craft

 Special adhesive for dowel joints

-For such joints consumption seems small and unimportant, but it is not.
+For such joints, consumption seems small and unimportant, but it is not.
 The proof is that companies have dedicated products for such joints.
-One example is the adhesive TISZABOND 2300 the firm's Szolvegy specially designed for dowel joints.
-It is a PVA adhesive with reactive groups and a high dry matter content that has a fast tack with short pressing time.
-The adhesive is specially formulated for dowel jointing of furniture that does not sit in high humidity environments, i.e. it is a D2 adhesive.
-The low moisture resistance requirements make the adhesive an economical adhesive, its mechanical strength remains very good.
-However, if you want a bond with very good moisture resistance (outdoor conditions) you will have to turn to the adhesives TISZABOND D4, mono or bi-components, depending on the strength requirements.
+One example is TISZABOND 2300 the firm's Szolvegy specially developed for dowel joints.
+It is a PVA adhesive with reactive groups and a high dry matter content that has a fast setting with reduced pressing time.
+The adhesive is specially formulated for dowel joinery of furniture that does not stand in high humidity environments, i.e. it is a D2 adhesive.
+The low moisture resistance requirements make the adhesive economical to use, and its mechanical strength remains very good.
+But if you want a joint with very good moisture resistance (outdoor conditions) you will have to turn to adhesives TISZABOND D4, mono or bi-component, depending on strength requirements.

-If you're a DIY enthusiast, dowel-jointing is a good choice for making or repairing various objects, both from a strength and aesthetic point of view.
-To make sure you don't make mistakes when drilling holes, you can use special putties that make dowel-jointing child's play.
+If you're a DIY enthusiast, dowel jointing is a good choice for making or repairing different objects, both in terms of strength and aesthetics.
+To avoid making mistakes when drilling holes, you can use special putties that make dowel joints child's play.
 Good luck!

 About the author